AesenV/Ethereal-Architect/README.md

 A spooky utility for viewing and editing Minecraft Block and Item models.

+**NOTE**: Architect is nowhere near done and doesn't properly render models, doesn't support parents, doesn't support textures, and is generally very unfinished.
+Don't try to use it yet.

 At least Java 7 is required to run Ethereal Browser, and Java 8 is required to compile it.

 Building